Woodsyanna

 It is commonplace for many of you to give up breeding within the first 5 years after a few bad experiences - and they will happen so be prepared and study all you can on disease, virus, healthcare, etc. The more prepared & educated you are before entering into a venture, the better your judgement & experiences will be.

 You cannot blame someone else for your lack of knowledge, uneducated choices and bad experiences.
 That is why I suggest you take your time, get educated and go slowly.
 Purebreds can be very hard to work with and on the flip side - it can also be very rewarding.
-It is not without alot of hard work though.

 "Keep away from people who try to belittle your ambitions.
 Small people always do that, but the really great make you feel that you, too, can become great."